Benefits & Side Effects of Palo Azul Tea

 Can Aid In Preventing Chronic Disease

-Oxidative stress is associated with many chronic diseases including cancer, heart disease, stroke, and diabetes.
+Oxidative stress is associated with many chronic diseases like diabetes.
 Compounds within the tea show high antioxidant and free radical scavenging activity, which may potentially help protect against these conditions.
 Palo Azul tea may also be especially an effective and protective agent for diabetes.
 The tea inhibits high blood sugar, high cholesterol and protects the liver, all of which is important in helping to prevent various complications of diabetes.
 [13]

 How to Make Palo Azul Tea?